 Consider using a toll-free or local number

-It’s possible to use a short code, such as 555888, to send your messages.
+It’s possible to use a dedicated short code to send your messages.
 However, with a toll-free or local 10-digit number, you can ensure you don’t violate TCPA rules around promoting alcohol.
 Plus, customers will be able to call your number in addition to sending you texts!
 Our text-to-landline service even lets you text-enable your existing business number.

 With these precautions in place, you’re ready to start using text marketing!
 One last thing, to stay on the safe side, we recommend avoiding advertising alcohol specifically.
 After all, every bar sells libations.
 Instead, tell people about what’s unique about your establishment!